 |Family||£20,000 - £50,000||£40,000 - £90,000|

 Please note: the figures above represent the likely upper and lower limits of earnings, and the mid-point between them should not be taken as an average pay packet.
 Take crime, for example: growth at the top end will be driven by privately-funded cases, but drastic legal aid cuts have meant average earnings have shrunk recently.
 Earnings will vary depending on how busy you are, how high-profile your set's work is and the type of clients.
 Publicly-funded children's law family work for a local authority client will pay much much less than privately funded divorce work.

 Any more clues?
 Well, it is useful to look at the pupillage awards offered by each set of chambers.
 Since such awards are funded out of the communal pot that all barristers in chambers pay in to, the logical conclusion is that the higher the award, the better the set is doing and the more you could potentially earn.

-Far and away the highest pupillage award as of 2016 is Atkin Chambers' £72,500.
-This is the highest amount of money it's possible to earn in a first-year law graduate job, beating all City trainee solicitor salaries hands down.
-It is also higher than many City NQ packages.
+The highest pupillage award as of 2017/18 is Atkin Chambers' £72,500 (4 Pump Court and Henderson Chambers are not far behind at £70,000.)
+We're pretty sure this is the highest amount of money it's possible to earn in a first-year law graduate job, beating all City trainee solicitor salaries hands down.
+The figure is also higher than some City NQ pay packages.

 £12,000 is the minimum permitted award, as prescribed by the Bar Council, and is typical of criminal and smaller civil sets.
 (Note that, although a pupillage award is not a salary, £12,000 is approximately equivalent to the national minimum wage based on a 36-hour week.)